Skip to content

 Yours sincerely or Sincerely yours?

 The only difference comes from where you live.
-British usage favors ‘Yours sincerely’ while American usage favors ‘Sincerely yours’.
+British language favors ‘Yours sincerely’ while American language favors ‘Sincerely yours’.

 ‘Yours sincerely’ is correct.